timburr1/timburr1.github.io/cv.md

 May 2006 - Jul 2012
 **Lifeguard, Counselor, and Shooting Sports Co-Director | BSA Camp Tapico | Kalkaska, MI**
+* Taught a variety of skills to campers, including: swimming, boating, scoutcraft, and shooting
+* Maintained a safe and fun environment
 * Developed personal leadership skills in a non-profit environment
 * Managed groups of scouts and counselors from many diverse backgrounds